h2oai/driverlessai-tutorials/driverlessai_experiments/timeseries/ts-full-pipeline/README.md

   If the experiment completes successfully; python and mojo scoring pipelines are downloaded for the experiment.
 ```

+> Refer to note in step 2 about how to configure Prediction Duration for an experiment, and how it links to Test Data Duration (specified in step 2) for a TTA use case.

 Outcome is creation of a sub-directory, with the name of the experiment, in the `experiment_runs` directory.
 The `experiments_runs` directory will be created as a sub-directory of the directory specified as `experiment_run_dir`